Rattan Folding Electric Bike Review

 Ride

-The Rattan Folding isn't the most stable or steady model around.
-The somewhat narrow handlebar results in the handling feeling somewhat twitchy, comparatively speaking.
+The Rattan Folding isn't the most stable or steady model.
+The somewhat narrow handlebar makes the handling feel somewhat twitchy, comparatively speaking.
 It comes with a suspension fork that helps smooth the ride over rough terrain, and the girthy 3-inch wide knobby tires also provide a bit of damping over cracks and bumps while expanding the bike's versatility on a range of surfaces.
 While testing, we rode it on everything from paved roads and bike paths to smooth dirt roads and trails.

-The Rattan has a very low step-thru frame that makes mounting and dismounting the bike incredibly easy.
+The Rattan has a very low step-thru frame, making mounting and dismounting the bike incredibly easy.
 Rattan also makes a step-over version that has a slightly higher standover height.
-The handlebar is relatively tall and the bike's reach is pretty short, so it has a relaxed, upright seated position.
-There is a large range of seat and handlebar height adjustment, so most riders should be able to find a comfortable fit.
+The handlebar is relatively tall, and the bike's reach is pretty short, so it has a relaxed, upright seated position.
+There is a large range of seat and handlebar height adjustments, so most riders should be able to find a comfortable fit.
 Rattan specifies a 300 lbs total weight capacity and a suggested user height range of 5'4" to 6'4", and our six-foot-tall lead tester had no problem dialing this bike into his comfort preferences.
-The large padded seat is comfortable and the rubber grips are fine but unremarkable.
+The large padded seat is comfortable, and the rubber grips are fine but unremarkable.

 Range

 During our throttle-only range test, we rode the Rattan for 29.7 miles with 1,564 feet of elevation gain/loss at an average speed of 15.4 mph.
-We found this to be quite impressive, especially because it has a 624Wh battery, 48Wh less than a few other bikes we tested.
+This was impressive, especially because it has a 624Wh battery, 48Wh less than a few other bikes we tested.
 We were also pleasantly surprised by its average speed of 15.4 mph.
-While this isn't the highest average speed among our test bikes, it's still solid and demonstrates the power of the motor that didn't bog down too much on the gently rolling hills of our test course.
+While this isn't the highest average speed among our test bikes, it's still solid and demonstrates the motor's power that didn't bog down too much on the gently rolling hills of our test course.

 Power

 The Rattan Folding is zippy whether you're using the throttle or pedal assist.
-The 5 levels of pedal assist provide a nice spread of support and corresponding bike speed.
-The bike operates with a cadence sensor, and it takes roughly a half pedal stroke for the assistance to kick in.
+The five levels of pedal assist provide a nice spread of support and corresponding bike speed.
+The bike operates with a cadence sensor, and the assistance takes roughly a half-pedal stroke to kick in.
 Once the cranks are turning, the motor delivers power consistently regardless of how much effort the rider is putting into the pedals.
-Shifts between output levels weren't entirely seamless, however, and there were a couple of seconds of lag between pressing the button and the motor actually changing levels.
+Shifts between output levels weren't entirely seamless, however, and there were a couple of seconds of lag between pressing the button and the motor changing levels.
 A top pedal-assisted speed of 25 mph makes the Rattan a Class 3 bike, and the speed limit can be adjusted through the display to drop it down to Class 2 if need be.

 Portability